Rakhee Thakrar

 Rakhee Thakrar (born 29 February 1984) is an English actress.
-She is known for her roles as Shabnam Masood in the BBC One soap opera EastEnders (2014–2016) and Emily Sands in the Netflix comedy-drama Sex Education (2019–2021).
+She is known for her roles as Shabnam Masood in the BBC One soap opera EastEnders (2014–2016) and Emily Sands in the Netflix comedy-drama Sex Education (2019–2023).
 She also voices the Eighth Doctor's companion Bliss in Big Finish's Doctor Who: The Time War audio dramas.

-Early life
+Early life and education

-Thakrar grew up in the city of Leicester, England and is of Indian descent.
-She attended Soar Valley College.
-As a teenager, Thakrar became involved with Hathi Productions, a theatre club based in Leicester.